13 South African universities to consider for teaching qualifications

 4. University of Johannesburg (UJ)

 UJ is a practical option to consider if you want a large university with a well-known education pathway.
-The main thing I would check here is clarity: does the current programme match the phase you want to teach, and do you understand the admissions and practical requirements before you apply?
+The main thing to check is clarity: does the current programme match the phase you want to teach, and do you understand the admissions and practical requirements before you apply?

 That kind of clarity protects your finances too.
 Switching courses or extending your study period can increase the total cost of qualifying.